I-797C Notice of Action: What Is a Biometrics Appointment?

 Removal of Biometrics Requirement for Form I-526E Petitioners

 As of March 2023, petitioners who file Form I-526E, Immigrant Petition by Regional Center Investor, are no longer required to submit biometrics.
-Although a biometric screening is not a requirement anymore, USCIS may request biometrics in situations where it deems they are necessary.
+Although a biometric screening is not a requirement anymore, USCIS may request biometrics in situations where it deems them necessary.

 Extension of Temporary Suspension of Biometric Requirements for Certain Form I-539 Applicants